UPDATE: A Guide to Fee-Based U. S. Legal Research Databases

 Update by Jootaek (Juice) Lee and Brittany Strojny

 Brittany Strojny currently serves as Reference Law Librarian at the Wyoming Supreme Court.
-She previously worked as a Legal Librarian and intern at Northeastern University School of Law.
+Brittany previously worked as a Legal Librarian and intern at Northeastern University School of Law.
 While at Northeastern, she was one of the main editors for the Journal of Legal Education.
 She also assisted Jootaek Lee with his international and foreign legal research class and other legal research classes.
-She received her B.A. from Bridgewater State University, a J.D. at University of Massachusetts School of Law and a M.S. from Simmons College.
+Brittany received her B.A. from Bridgewater State University, a J.D. at University of Massachusetts School of Law and a M.S. from Simmons College.
 She is also a member of the Massachusetts Bar and the United States District Court for the District of Massachusetts.
 She is also one of the co-editors for the upcoming AALL Whitepaper on Librarians and Self Care.

 Table of Contents

-Providers of low-cost databases – often considered to be research alternatives to WestlawNext, Lexis Advance, and Bloomberg Law – such as Versuslaw, Fastcase, Casemaker, etc., also provide sophisticated searching options.
+Providers of low-cost databases – often considered to be research alternatives to Westlaw, Lexis Advance, and Bloomberg Law – such as Versuslaw, Fastcase, Casemaker, etc., also provide sophisticated searching options.

-Third, commercial databases often contain staff-added enhancements to search results: function to search again within search results; a function to filter search results by various types of sources, subjects, time, and jurisdiction; better integrated search results in a document containing hyperlinks to related sources including history, briefs, forms, jury instruction, legal encyclopedia, treatise, journal articles, etc.; and a function to save research to allow users to revisit the search results.
+Third, commercial databases often contain staff-added enhancements to search results: Function to search again within search results; a function to filter search results by various types of sources, subjects, date ranges, and jurisdiction; better integrated search results in a document containing hyperlinks to related sources including history, briefs, forms, jury instructions, legal encyclopedia, treatise, journal articles, etc.; and a function to save research to allow users to revisit the search results.
 For example, in the text of a court case, many vendors add hyperlinks to cases cited within the case.
 A researcher can use these links to look quickly at any case the court mentions in its decision.

-Fourth, commercial providers of U.S. court cases and statutes also provide built-in ways for a researcher to check the current validity of a case and a statutory provision through citators.
-This is in addition to the list of cases, statutes, and regulations citing to case.
-In a common law system following stare decisis, checking whether a case was followed by later cases in the same jurisdiction or by higher courts, in other words, checking the validity of a case is an important step in legal research.
+Fourth, commercial providers of U.S. court cases and statutes also provide built-in ways for a researcher to check the current validity of a case and a statutory provision through updating tools, so called “citators.”
+This is in addition to the list of cases, statutes, and regulations citing to the case.
+In a common law system following stare decisis, checking whether a case was followed by later cases in the same jurisdiction or by higher courts; in other words, checking the validity of a case is an important step in legal research.
 The researcher must find out whether the case is still “good law,” or whether a later court decision has changed the law.
-If a case is not too old, it is possible to check a case’s validity using free databases which include court cases such as Google Scholar.
+If a case is not too old, it is possible to check a case’s validity using free databases such as Google Scholar.
 The researcher enters the case name as a search term and reviews any cases that contain the name, or uses the “Cited by” function under the case name in Google Scholar.
 However, this process is cumbersome and vulnerable to errors, so most U.S. researchers prefer to use fee-based online “citators.”
-WestlawNext’s online citator is called KeyCite; LexisNexis offers Shepard’s; FastCase offers AuthorityCheck; Casemaker offers CaseCheck+; and Bloomberg Law provides BCite (BCite Operators).
+Westlaw’s online citator is called KeyCite; LexisNexis offers Shepard’s; FastCase offers AuthorityCheck; Casemaker offers CaseCheck+; and Bloomberg Law provides BCite (BCite Operators).